 If you haven’t been provided with the login details, you may be able to gain access in certain circumstances by contacting the email services provider directly:

-- Hotmail – Microsoft Community Forum can be accessed here
+- Hotmail – Access the Microsoft Community Forum;

-- Live – Microsoft Community Forum can be accessed here
+- Live – Access the Microsoft Community Forum;

-- Outlook – Microsoft Community Forum can be accessed here
+- Outlook – Access the Microsoft Community Forum;

-- PigPond – Telstra Crowd Support Forum can be accessed here
+- PigPond – Access the Telstra Crowd Support Forum; and

 If you have the deceased person’s mobile phone in your possession and were given access you may be able to access various forms of communication by companies and organisations the person dealt with.
 You may even have access to emails via the phone.